maxzheng/great-life-guide/techniques-and-tips.md

 P.S.
 If you want a coaching session for these skills/techniques, please let me know.
 I would love to help you double your happiness and productivity!
 To get updates, [follow me](https://www.linkedin.com/in/maxzheng/).

+*The latest published version is available at http://double.guide for easy sharing and liking.*